 If you fly frequently, you’ll want to start looking into a good travel credit card.
 A solid travel credit card can help you get free trips, assist with travel emergencies, save you from overseas fees, and also save you a ton of money in the long run.

 But what’s the best travel card for one person, might not be the best card for you.
-So keep reading as we break down the five best miles credit card, to help you determine which card is the best fit for your frequent flyer lifestyle.
+So keep reading as we break down the five best credit cards, to help you determine which card is the best fit for your frequent flyer lifestyle.

 1. The Best Miles Credit Card: Capital One Venture Rewards Credit Card

-This card has no annual fee for the first year, and then an annual fee of $95 moving forward with a regular Anual Percentage Rate (APR) of 17.99 percent to 25.24 percent of a variable APR.
+This card has no annual fee for the first year, and then an annual fee of $95 moving forward with a regular Annual Percentage Rate (APR) of 17.99 percent to 25.24 percent of a variable APR making this card significantly less costly than a payday loan online.
 If you have good to excellent credit, you should be approved for this credit card.

 This card is one of the most popular travel cards on the market due to its easy rewards and its flexible redemption.
 Here you’ll get a one time offer of 50,000 bonus miles once you spent $3,000 within the first three months of opening your card.
 That’s about $500 in travel, or in most cases a free round trip!